hidesoon/Indeed/README.md

 This project is currently under development, feel free to poke around and use what there is though.

+The indeed.py file is for extracting all job postings for a search term in a particular location and giving a basic summary of the results.
+It'll give the word:wordCount, with options to: make the 'word' bigrams, add the part of speech per word, find the local frequencies of the words and adjust the data according to a few filters.
+There is a suggested database architecture and storage functions in the project directory.

+To use:

 Make sure nltk is installed and the stopwords & wordnet corpus are downloaded, if you don't have nltk: